gklp/spring-craftgate/README.md

 ### Craftgate Payment Gateway Spring Supported Library

-You can add craftgate-spring as a dependency and then use **plug-and-play** for payment.
+You can add spring-craftgate as a dependency and then use it as **plug-and-play** for payment.
+The spring-craftgate uses the official dependency published as the **1.0.33** version for models.

 maven